Living longer means more life to enjoy. If you're retired, or planning to retire, here are some ways to help make your money go the distance.

 Get help with money if you need it

-- Contact the Department of Human Services' Financial Information Service to discuss government benefit options or attend free financial seminars.
+- Contact Services Australia's Financial Information Service to discuss government benefit options.

 - For tips on how to get the most out of your money, see managing on a low income.